nus-cs2113-AY1920S2/duke/README.md

   <img src="https://user-images.githubusercontent.com/59989652/75109414-a9446300-565d-11ea-938e-8bcc5e3c0bc7.PNG">
 </p>

-Duke is for those who prefer to use a desktop app to keep track of their to-do lists.
+Kuri is an app with both graphic user interface and commandline user interface, for those who prefer to use a desktop app to keep track of their to-do lists.
 More importantly, Duke is **optimized for those who prefer to work with a Command Line Interface (CLI)**.
 Jump to [_Section 2, "Quick Start"_](#quick-start) to get started.